balajialg/Datahub-Test-Repo/_sources/onboarding.md

 **What are the varied resources that I can review to onboard myself?**

-If you are new to Datahub and are interested to learn more about the configuration used by various Berkeley hubs, you can refer to this [resource](https://docs.datahub.berkeley.edu/en/latest/).
-If you want to set up a hub infrastructure at your end and are interested to learn more about the technical details then use this [resource](https://zero-to-jupyterhub.readthedocs.io/en/latest/).
+If you are new to Datahub and are interested in learning more about the configuration of various Berkeley hubs, you can refer to this [resource](https://docs.datahub.berkeley.edu/en/latest/).
+If you want to set up a hub infrastructure at your end and are interested in learning more about the technical details, use this [resource](https://zero-to-jupyterhub.readthedocs.io/en/latest/).

 **What languages are supported by the hub?**